msqd/harp/docs/contribute/changelogs/unreleased.rst

   and state-related things are moved to wrappers.
 The new ``harp.config.Configurable`` base class is now used for all settings classes, and a new ``harp.config.Stateful`` allows to define settings wrappers for stateful objects.
 * Core/Http: Removed WrappedHttpRequest, inner HttpRequests can now be accessed directly.
+* Core/Http: HttpRequest can now be instanciated without an explicit implementation.
+If no implementation is provided, then the kwargs data is passed to a stub implementation, allowing a simpler way to create requests (in tests, for example).
 * DX: adds a ``harp examples list`` command to list available examples
-* DX/Core: HttpRequest can now be instanciated without an explicit implementation.
-If no implementation is provided, then the kwargs data is passed to a stub implementation, allowing a simpler way to create requests (in tests, for example).
 * DX/Helm: adds the ability to override environment in helm chart's values